 Now, they did the exact opposite.

-They did a they did a medical mobilization, including in Florida, every department, even the National Guard, literally surrounding and protecting the most vulnerable, the elderly.
+You know, Ron DeSantis and Georgia and Governor Abbott, they did a medical mobilization, including in Florida, every department, even the National Guard, literally surrounding and protecting the most vulnerable, the elderly.

-That's why there's such a dramatic difference in the percentage of people that contracted and then exponentially mathematically died as a result of this.
+That's why there's such a dramatic difference in the percentage of people that contracted and then exponentially, mathematically died as a result of this.

 We got to learn from these people because they did the right thing and they ought to get the credit.

-he did a pretty good job for California, a little draconian at times.
+I'll even say Gavin Newsom, brother, he did a pretty good job for California.

 I think he's backing off because the people are demanding it.

-Sean, if you want to be a part of this extravaganza.
+All right, our two Sean Hannity Show 800-941 Sean, if you want to be a part of this extravaganza.

-So you've got the Obamagate explosion that's happening right before our eyes.
+So you've got the Obama Gate explosion that's happening right before our eyes.

 And they missed what is the biggest abuse of power corruption scandal in history.

-Now we've learned an awful lot about, well, what they've been up to and what this whole thing is all about, and none of it is any good.
+Now, we've learned an awful lot about, well, what they've been up to and what this whole thing is all about, and none of it is any good.

-We learned a lot this week, for example, uh as it relates to, let's see, Rick Rennell declassifying the list of Obama officials.
+We learned a lot this week, for example, as it relates to, let's see, Rick Rennell declassifying the list of Obama officials.

-You got uh, oh, what's his name?
+You got, oh, what's his name?

-Uh John Brennan.
+John Brennan.

-All of these what what why would they be unmasking in these numbers?
+Why would they be unmasking in these numbers?

 Then the dates that match up.